nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 Initialization
 ##############

-``EmuFdNetDeviceHelper`` model is responsible for the initialization of ``DpdkNetDevice``.
-It contains a boolean flag named ``isDpdkMode`` which upon setting, initializes the ``DpdkNetDevice``.
+``DpdkNetDeviceHelper`` model is responsible for the initialization of ``DpdkNetDevice``.
 After this, the EAL is initialized, a memory pool is allocated, access to the Ethernet port is obtained and it is initialized, reception (Rx) and transmission (Tx) queues are set up on the port, Rx and Tx buffers are set up and LaunchCore method is called which will launch the ``HandleRx`` method to handle reading of packets in burst.

 Packet Transfer
 ###############